jamalhoseinshah/Cyber-Security-Software/Ngnix/Readme.md

-This is all created by Jamal Hussain Shah in order facilitate others installation of nginx without any difficulty.
+This is all created by Jamal Hussain Shah in order  to facilitate others installation of nginx without any difficulty.

 #### How to Install and Configure Nginx from Source on Linux